 To do this, follow these steps:

-3. Scroll down to the Toolbar section and uncheck the box next to Show Toolbar when viewing site.
+- Scroll down to the Toolbar section and uncheck the box next to Show Toolbar when viewing the site.

 Repeat these steps for any other user you want to disable the admin bar for.

-Method 2: Disable WordPress Admin Bar for All Users Except Administrators Using Code
+Method 2: Disable WordPress Admin Bar Using PHP Code

-If you want to disable WordPress admin bar for all users except administrators, you can use a code snippet to do so.
+If you want to disable the WordPress administration bar for all users except administrators, you can use a code snippet to do so.
 This method is recommended if you are comfortable with editing your theme files or using a site-specific plugin.

 To use this method, follow these steps: